I. Christ is God’s revelation to the world (1-4)

 Verse by Verse Commentary

 Philosophers sit around their tables or under a willow tree or under the stars contemplating the meaning of the universe, but in the end can only speculate upon these issues.
 Every now and then a person will come along who seeks to bridge this gap and understand the supernatural by creating a new religion.
-But this is only a guess, a man made own system for understanding the world.
+But this is only a guess, one’s manmade system for understanding the world.

 It is an amazing privilege and blessing that God has condescended to reveal Himself to us.
 What application should we get from this?